 Research shows that girls take longer to recover from a concussion than boys.

 Concussions can take longer to heal in those who have previous or repeated concussion episodes, headache or migraine disorders, sleep disorders, depression and anxiety, learning disabilities, and seizure disorders.

 While a brain recovery rest phase might seem like an inconvenience, it serves a purpose.
 The brain is delicate, and you are at increased risk for severe brain injury if you continue to work, play sports, or do physical activities after suffering a concussion.
 A second concussion would take less force and requires a longer recovery period, too.

 Some risks to not getting adequate rest or waiting for a full recovery before going back to work, military deployments, or the football field include:

 If you are a veteran, athlete, or parent of an athlete who suffered brain trauma, you may be entitled to compensation.
 Repeated head trauma can lead to long-term cognitive issues and possibly CTE.
 Coaches and military personnel, who force concussion victims to continue with brain trauma present, put them only further at risk.

 To see if you have a case for compensation, you need a law firm with experience handling brain trauma cases.
 Contact Berkowitz Hanna today to schedule a no-obligation case evaluation.
-Call 203-487-5667 or contact us online to get started.
+Contact us online to get started.